-All it takes is a little more time during the cooking process – time to remove the chicken from the broth and time to strain the broth to remove the tiny stems from the fresh thyme, sage and parsley.
+All it takes is a little more time during the cooking process – time to remove the chicken from the broth and time to strain the broth to remove the tiny stems from the fresh thyme, sage, and parsley.

 I’ll have to admit that large rosemary leaves are a little tough.
 Even the tiny thyme stems can get stringy.

-Give the chicken time it to cool sufficiently so you can remove the meat, time to chop or shred the meat.
+Give the chicken time to cool sufficiently so you can remove the meat, time to chop or shred the meat.
 It’s worth every extra minute!

 What do you serve with a steaming bowl of chicken soup?

 In our house, when the soup is served as a first course, it comes with fresh warm rolls.
 How hard could it be to pop open a carton of Pillsbury Grands®?
 To make them a little less “ordinary”, I brushed them with soft garlic butter and sprinkled them with an Italian classic – shredded Parmigiano Reggiano.